oryxel1/Boar/README.md

 ## Problems
 - A lot of movement differences is not implemented.
-- Sprinting movement speed is not synced "perfectly" with Data and Attribute packet.
 - ~~Floating point errors break collision, causing false positive, or loss precision.
 (Partially fixed)~~
 - ~~Player falses after teleport, I can't figure out why movement act weirdly after teleport yet.
 (Partially fixed)~~
 - Step motion is different on Bedrock, and collision in general.